 This necklace can be worn singly, long and loose, or doubled and even tripled around the neck for an elegant, layered look.
 Pearl Ropes can also be knotted "flapper style" with the bottom "loop" having plenty of length left over to play with.

-100-Inches of elegance, the “Endless” Pearl Rope is one of my absolute favorite necklace lengths.
+One hundred inches of elegance, the “Endless” Pearl Rope is one of my absolute favorite necklace lengths.
 If you love pearls – looking at them, playing with them, wearing them – this is the necklace for you.
 Called the “endless” because of the endless ways to wear it, a 100-Inch Pearl Rope can be doubled, tripled, quadrupled, knotted, double-knotted, draped down the back and more.

 Popularized by HBO’s smashing success, Sex In the City, Sarah Jessica Parker’s killer Pearl Rope look instantly put these stunning strands back on the map for pearl fashionistas, and modernized pearl necklaces for new generations (we give you thanks, SJP!!).
 Totally unforgettable, the 100-Inch Pearl Rope is a masterpiece in affordable luxury.